dgaydukov/cert-aws/sa/files/sa.md

 There are a few solutions:
 * don't use global variables (if you need some global state - store in in DynamoDB)
-* v8 isolate (VM instance with its own heap) - so every lambda is wrapped into vm instance
+* v8 isolate (VM instance with its own heap) - so every lambda is wrapped into vm instance There are few ways to store state:
+* dynamoDB/s3
+* lambda tags - since you can have up to 50 tags per resource, you can store some state in tags
+* global variable (not recommended) - if you run your lambda every minute, technically it should be executed in same container, so your global variable should persist

 ###### Step Functions
 Step Functions - visual tool that allows you to build complex logic based on lambda and EC2 calls.
 They can also help overcome lambda max 900sec execution time, by joining several lambdas into one execution flow.